Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 ## Deployment
 The process of deploying the website is described in this section and instructions are provided for deployment of changes to website.
-Creation of the Gitpod workspace from the Github page is done by clicking the green Gitpod button.
-Log in to Gitpod after that to modify code within the workspace, so that changes can be made to the website.
+The Gitpod workspace was created from the new repository on Github.
+To make changes to the website, log in to Gitpod to modify code within the workspace.
-### How to install the Gitpod extension in Firefox
-To install the Gitpod extension in Firefox, from the create new repository screen:-
-1. In the menu at the top right, click on 'Add-ons', from there search 'addons.mozilla'.
-2. Type in 'Gitpod' and the first result is the correct extension.
-3. Click on the extension, then click 'Add to Firefox'
-4. Confirm permissions
-Gitpod will appear in Github as a green button when a repository is opened.
-### How to install the Gitpod extension in Chrome
-To install the Gitpod extension in Chrome, from the create new repository screen:-
-1. Click on the three dots menu.
-2. Go to 'More Tools'>Extensions.
-3. Click on the hamburger menu, then click 'Open Chrome Web Store'
-4. search for Gitpod, this gives only one result.
-5. Click on 'Gitpod' and click 'Add to Chrome', then 'Add Extension' Gitpod will appear in Github as a green button when a repository is opened.

 ### Deploying the Website
 The website code was created/ modified in Gitpod, then all the files were saved.
-At the Gitpod commmand line:-
+The following was typed at the Gitpod commmand line:-
 1. Git add (files created/ modified)
 2. git commit -m "commments on what was created or changed"
 3. git push (this command transfers code from Gitpod to the repository in Github)